StefanRadic/Public-Network-access-using-BGP-protocol/README.md

-# Realizacija-pristupa-javnoj-mrezi-koriscenjem-BGP-a
+# Public Network access using BGP protocol

-- Konfigurisana mreža pomoću eksternog protokola za rutiranje (BGP).
+- Configured network via BGP protocol.
-- Dodati interni protokoli za rutiranje.
+- Added additional internal protocols for routing such as EIGRP / OSPF.
-- DHCP, NAT, i dodatne funkcije vezane za sam BGP protokol rutiranja.
+- DHCP, NAT and additional functions bound to BGP.
-- Slika mreže se nalazi u Public Network folderu.
+- Public Network picture is located in Public Network folder.